 Beavers in London

-Our capital is getting a rewilding makeover, and one project starting this autumn will see a pair of beavers arriving at their new home in Paradise Fields, Ealing.
+Our capital is getting a rewilding makeover, and the beavers have arrived at their new home in Paradise Fields, Ealing.
 Ecologists hope that a beaver population will help reduce flood risks, as well as increase biodiversity in the area but some people are firmly against the idea.
 In this activity, students are asked to use evidence collected from a previous beaver rewilding project to help persuade people that beavers will have a positive effect on the environment.
 Students can peer or self-assess their work using the rubric.

 - Interdependence (Blueprint year 7)

 More like this

 Slide 2: Display the news story and click on the link to show the video clip.
 Show them a comment from someone against the rewilding of beavers and the question the students will be answering – ‘will beavers have a positive impact on the environment in London or not?’

 Slide 3: Set the tasks.
 Clicking on the slide images will allow you to zoom in.
 Give pairs/small groups a copy of SS1.
 Some groups may also have SS2.
 The evidence on this sheet is more challenging to interpret.
 Ask students to look through the evidence and decide if it supports beaver rewilding in London, or not.
 Go through the evidence with the class.